jfroelich/rss-reader/src/base/favicon-service/favicon.md

 * rename folder to favicon, no need for -service suffix
 * think more about how to solve the concurrent github requests problem
 * consider caching favicon as data uri within db
-* review why i chose origin over domain or hostname, maybe domain is fine, i should at least have a clear articulated reason why. if i use hostname, i should also consider ips, maybe i want canonical host name instead or maybe both, like entry {host: foo, canon_host: bar, icon}
 * look into imposing image dimensions constraints, need to get image dimensions somehow but from the raw bytes of response
 * if HTTP HEAD yields 405 maybe i want to retry as GET?
 * maybe record the favicon's mime type in the entry data